 The PGCE at The University of Buckingham is a Level 7 course and is therefore designed to be intellectually stimulating.
 It leads on to an MA for those who wish to take that more advanced qualification.

 The Primary QTS Course is available via two routes – General Primary or Subject Specific Primary (available in Physical Education/Sport, MFL, Art, Drama and Music).
 It is a 37-week school-based course during which time trainees work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
 There are four courses (nine days overall) to attend and this is supplemented by a weekly programme on the University’s Online Resources.
 Each trainee is assigned a University tutor who visits once per term to assess their progress and guide their development.
 Trainees are assessed against the Standards by both their mentor and their tutor and there are three assignments to complete.

 For teachers undertaking their first year of teaching we highly recommend your participation in our Ab Initio course as an addition to the PGCE.
 This will provide you with some basic knowledge and skills to start teaching.

-You must be employed as a teacher in an independent or state-maintained primary school and be teaching the core subjects for a minimum of 50% of a full timetable.
-General primary trainees must be teaching the three core subjects across two consecutive age ranges, and for the Subject Specific course, trainees’ teaching time should be split 50:50 between the core subjects and their chosen specific subject.
+You must be employed as a teacher in an independent or state-maintained primary school in England and be teaching the core subjects (English, maths and science) for a minimum of 50% of a full timetable.
+General primary trainees must be teaching the three core subjects across two consecutive age ranges, and for the subject specific course, trainees’ teaching time should be split 50:50 between the core subjects and their chosen specific subject.